Help us improve your experience.

 The default value is 0 (zero).

 Any interface-level DSCP rewrite rules you have configured override the DSCP value you specify for the export profile.
-You need to specify a DSCP value for the export profile only if you do not configure DSCP rewrite rules on the outgoing interface.
+Specify a DSCP value for the export profile only if you do not configure DSCP rewrite rules on the outgoing interface.
 For more information, see Configuring Rewrite Rules.

 For example, to specify a DSCP value of 20 for an export profile with the name export-params: